-- 1. Send a DRECOMPACT index action to the HPE DIH to compress the connected IDOL Servers (see Compact the IDOL Servers, on the previous page). - 2.
+- Send a DRECOMPACT index action to the DIH to compress the connected IDOL Servers (see Compact the IDOL Servers, above). - 2.
 Send the following action from your Web browser to copy all the IDOL Server .DB files to a new location:

-http://DIHhost:IndexPort/DREBACKUP?Path
+http://DIHhost:IndexPort/DREBACKUP?Path=Path

-When you send this action to the HPE DIH instead of to an IDOL Server, note:
+When you send this action to the DIH instead of to an IDOL Server, note:

-- DIHhost is the IP address (or name) of the machine on which the HPE DIH is installed, IndexPort is the number of the port that you use to send index actions to the HPE DIH, and Path is the path to the location where you want to create the IDOL Server backup. - If the IDOL Servers are installed on different machines, you must ensure that the specified path is a valid directory path on each of the machines. - If any two IDOL Servers are installed on one machine, you can specify a relative path.
+- DIHhost is the IP address (or name) of the machine on which the DIH is installed, IndexPort is the number of the port that you use to send index actions to the DIH, and Path is the path to the location where you want to create the IDOL Server backup. - If the IDOL Servers are installed on different machines, you must ensure that the specified path is a valid directory path on each of the machines. - If any two IDOL Servers are installed on one machine, you can specify a relative path.
 However, you must ensure that multiple IDOL Servers do not back up to the same location.